Atheliaceae: Distribution and ecology

-Despite its morphological simplicity, members of Atheliaceae vary widely in terms of ecological strategies.
+Despite their morphological simplicity, members of Atheliaceae vary widely in terms of ecological strategies.
 A number of species are known to be saprotrophs of needle and leaf litter, while some species of Amphinema, Byssocorticium, Piloderma, and Tylospora are ectomycorrhizal symbionts.
 They sometimes constitute a major component of the mycorrhizal communities.
 Subsequently, parasitism has been observed in Athelia arachnoidea, which targets lichens.
 Lichen formation has been suggested to occur in Athelia epiphylla, which is also associated with the white rot of Populus tremuloides.
 A species of Athelia also engaged in a symbiotic relationship with termites of the genus Reticulitermes, in which the fungus forms sclerotia that mimic termite eggs and worker termites handling the sclerotia as if they were eggs.
 The presence of the sclerotia in the nest appears to enhance egg viability, while the fungus might be dispersed to new substrates.

 Atheliaceae members are also quite widespread, with most of the discovered species occurring throughout the northern temperate regions.
 They are mostly found in moist environments, on substrates such as soil, humus, leaf litter, and wood.
 One species, Digitatispora marina, has been found to prefer salt water habitats, growing on marine-submerged woods.